influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

  To move the values into one column, the `pivot` function aligns the columns together. `rowKey` is the anchor for each point that hinges into a single row. `columnKey`, once the other tables are going to be pinned on the table, will take `_value` to create a new column, and `valueColumn` populates that new columns.

 To recieve the percentage of time the state is OK or not OK, you use the `map` function.
-The `map` function starts off by getting the `totalTime` by adding the amount of time the state was in `NOK` or `OK`.
-To recieve the final percentage, dividing both the `NOK` and `OK` values by the `totalTime`, and then multiply the answer by 100.

-The final table will contain the percentage values.

 | table | NOK               | OK                 |
 | ----- | ----------------- | ------------------ |
 | 0     | 11.34020618556701 | 88.65979381443299  |

-Given the input data in the table above, the example function above does the following:
+Given the input data in the table above, the `map` function above does the following:

 1. Adds the `NOK` and `OK` values to calculate `totalTime`.
-2. Divides `NOK` and `OK` by `totalTime`, and then multiplies the quotient by 100.
+2. Divides `NOK` by `totalTime`, and then multiplies the quotient by 100.
-3. Divides `OK` and `OK` by `totalTime`, and then multiplies the quotient by 100.
+3. Divides `OK` by `totalTime`, and then multiplies the quotient by 100.

 The results 88.66% of time is in the true state and 11.34% of time is in the false state.